The story of Finnish Active Learning

 Eija and Teija have always wanted to share their ideas with their colleagues.
 When one of them made a worksheet, she would share it with the others.
 They would come up with events and projects which made everyone excited.
 When teachers are willing to support one another and help each other develop their teaching, it helps to manage the strains of everyday working life.
 Eija and Teija made many discoveries in ways of teaching and in the use of materials.
 All of these discoveries affect the things they do today.
 Well, what are these discoveries then?

 The pupils had a habit of going to the teacher asking whether they would learn grammar that day.
 The pupils were used to fun learning activities.
 If the answer was no, the pupils would be disappointed and would start begging the teacher to teach them grammar.
-A pupil that didn´t like writing would be writing during the whole class with excitement when he had the opportunity to use the scooter board to slide to pick up word cards.
+A pupil that didn´t like writing would be writing during the whole lesson with excitement when he had the opportunity to use the scooter board to slide to pick up word cards.
 He even offered to help the other pupils with writing.

 During English class, the boys from the 5th grade would laugh a little at the teacher’s activity ideas.
 However, during class they would spin the noisy ball around with excitement and learn to say the names of the months in English.